UCL-Biosciences/2025_Biosciences_Computational_Training_Material/workshops/W3_Reproducibility_for_Computational_Wellbeing/Exercises_1.md

 1. Mount the RDSS training project (or use the web upload client if mounting isn't playing nice — ask if you're stuck).
 2. Upload your raw data there instead of committing it to git.
 3. **Checkpoint (at the halfway mark)**: by now you should have RDSS mounted and be part-way through uploading.
-If you're not, flag it now rather than at the end.
+If you're not, flag it now.

 This activity is hard time-limited.
-If you're still stuck when time's up, don't worry — make a note and we'll follow up with you individually after the session, rather than holding up the room.
+If you're still stuck when time's up, don't worry — make a note and we'll follow up with you individually after the session, rather than during the workshop.

 **Menti check**: who does offloading data to proper storage actually help?
 [Link]